 Scenario Name Scenario Elements/Assumptions /Description 2020 Base with Planned Transportation Projects 2025 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
-2023 - 2026 TIP projects that are also front of the book in VTrans' Transportation Capital Program 2050 Base with Planned Transportation Projects 2050 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
+2050 Base with Planned Transportation Projects 2050 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
 2023 - 2026 TIP projects that are also front of the book in VTrans' Transportation Capital Program 2050 MTP (2018 Plan) 2050 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
 Substantial increase in walk/bike infrastructure in Villages and City/Town Centers.
 Safety improvements at High Crash Locations.
 15-minute headways all day for the existing trunk routes in the county (US2, US7, VT15, and North Avenue); 20 min headways for all other routes; and a new VT-127 to Colchester transit loop service.
 2023 - 2026 TIP and Local projects identified by municipalities and the CCRPC through various planning studies and plans (see 2018 MTP project list).
-Intelligent Transportation System investments and signal upgrades for major arterials in the county Proposed 2050 MTP (2023 Plan) 2050 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
-New Exit 14 Interchange (DDI is the preferred alternative from the I-89 2050 Study)

-- Safety improvements at High Crash Locations.
+Intelligent Transportation System investments and signal upgrades for major arterials in the county I-89 2050 Study 2050 housing and employment growth 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas.
+New Exit 14 Interchange (preferred alternative from the FY24 Scoping Study) Safety improvements at High Crash Locations.

 - 2023 2026 TIP and Local projects identified by municipalities and the CCRPC through various planning studies and plans (see 2023 MTP project list).

 - Mileage-based fee (5 cents/mile)

-- Significant Transportation Demand Management Investments (will be further explored in a FY24 study)
+- Significant Transportation Demand Management Investments (will be further explored in a FY24 study to understand the feasibility and efficacy of these proposed investments)

 - Increase teleworking by 50%

 - o Double trips made by bike

 - o Triple transit services and improve frequencies

 - Double participation in TDM programs

 - Increase cost of parking